violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 When you're using the gift card economy to spend your cryptocurrency, the first challenge is figuring out which service can get you a gift card from a brand you want to purchase from.

-The cryptocurrency to gift card vendor I know most about is [Bitrefill](https://www.bitrefill.com/){:target="_blank"}, because they're one of the largest.
+The cryptocurrency to gift card vendor I know most about is [Bitrefill (referral link)]({{ site.data.affiliates.bitrefill }}){:target="_blank"}, because they're one of the largest.
 Bitrefill sells gift cards to a plethora of well-known brands by accepting cryptocurrency as payment for them.
+You can do this anonymously via [Tor Browser](https://torproject.org/){:target="_blank"}, or create a "basic account" by signing up with any name and any working email you like to get [decently large spending limits ($10,000 USD per month)](https://help.bitrefill.com/hc/en-us/articles/360019385360-Is-there-a-purchasing-top-up-limit){:target="_blank"}.
+If you want to give them a try, signing up with my referral link will also earn you (and me!) a $5 USD rebate after you spend $200 USD.

+{:.align-center}
+{% include link-as-button.md anchor_text="Join Bitrefill (via referral)" url=site.data.affiliates.bitrefill target="_blank" %}

-Bitrefill is easy to navigate, but I've nevertheless compiled the below list of useful items to help you imagine what's possible.
+I've also compiled the below list of useful items to help you get a sense of what's available via this particular gift card off-ramping site.

 - [Digital pre-paid Visa credit card (via Bitrefill)](https://www.bitrefill.com/us/en/gift-cards/virtual-prepaid-visa-usa/){:target="_blank"} - Perhaps the most generically useful crypto off-ramp via the gift card economy is simply a pre-paid credit card.
 You pay in crypto and get a legitimate digital pre-paid credit card number that has a fiat balance you paid for using your cryptocurrency balance.
 You can also get [physical pre-paid credit cards](https://www.bitrefill.com/us/en/gift-cards/physical-prepaid-visa-usa/){:target="_blank"} mailed to you.
 - [Amazon Gift Card (via Bitrefill)](https://www.bitrefill.com/us/en/gift-cards/amazon_com-usa/){:target="_blank"} - This gift card is good for anything sold at Amazon.com, not that I'm trying to encourge you to give Daddy Bezos more money, but, y'know&hellip;.